 During good weather, guests enjoy breakfast under the grape arbor on the back patio overlooking the vineyard.
 Hanging baskets of colorful flowers swing in the breeze while guests devour Yvon’s stuffed French toast or eggs benedict southwestern-style.

 Baby boomers will find plenty of adventure tucked into this organic farming region of Colorado.
 The Black Canyon of the Gunnison National Park offers hiking, rock climbing and rafting.
 Alan and I chose a trail on the isolated North Rim before gaping over the canyon’s edge at the sheer black walls that line the deep gorge.
-You can read more about our adventure at Donna’s trip blog.

 Since Leroux Creek Inn and Vineyards sits on the flank of Grand Mesa, bicyclists and equestrians will find plenty of uncrowded trails.
 Of course, there’s also fly fishing, wine touring or photographing the scenery along the West Elk Loop Scenic Byway.
 Or, stay on inn property to explore 47 acres of hiking and nature watching.